-It can be something that you actually like to do, and you can easily lose the sense of time doing.
+It can be something that you actually like to do, and you can easily lose the sense of time doing it.

-For me personally that was doing some small grade daily tasks that doesn’t require a lot of thinking.
-House work, comuniting, gardening, cleaning, manual work, etc.
+For me personally, that was doing some small-grade daily tasks that don’t require a lot of thinking.
+Housework, communicating, gardening, cleaning, manual work, etc.

-Something that you can kill the time and not thinking about the food.
+Something that you can kill the time and not think about the food.
 This will help you stay distracted.

-The reason why those jobs need to be low grade difficulty is because you don’t want any additional stress on your body.
+The reason why those jobs need to be low-grade difficulty is that you don’t want any additional stress on your body.